You need a vacation. You’ve earned it. But can you manage to get away?

 Advance planning

 Ensure your client files or projects folders are organized and easily accessible.
 Brief your superior and/or colleagues who will be covering for you.
 Write status memos, if necessary, highlighting any deadlines.
 Include contact information for clients, witnesses, and co- and opposing counsel.
-If others will need to access password-protected electronic files, check that all appropriate parties know the password.
+If others need to access password-protected electronic files, check that all appropriate parties know the password.
 An option is to change all passwords to a single vacation password, and change them back upon your return.

-Inform your clients, colleagues, and co- and opposing counsel of the dates you will be gone, whether and how you can be reached, and who will handle matters in your absence.
-Leave messages on your phone and e-mail letting people know you’re out of the office, when you’ll return, and who to contact should they need immediate assistance.
+Inform your clients, colleagues, and co- and opposing counsel of the dates you’ll be gone, whether and how you can be reached, and who will handle matters in your absence.
+Leave messages on your phone and e-mail letting people know you’re out of the office, when you’ll return, and whom to contact should they need immediate assistance.
 Mention whether you’ll check messages during your absence and when to expect your response.
 In any event, leave an emergency contact number with all appropriate people.

 During your vacation

-In this technologically connected world, it’s difficult to escape completely.
-According to the Expedia.com vacation survey, 67% of employed adults check work email or voicemail while vacationing.
-The percentage of lawyers doing so probably is much higher.
 Unless you’re going off the grid (and you might want to go somewhere unreachable on purpose), the reality is that you may be checking voicemail and emails reasonably regularly.
 Although most lawyers are Type A personalities, keep your hands off work as much as possible.
 But make sure all client matters are being handled, and respond to urgent situations as soon as you can.
 Otherwise, trust your colleagues to handle things in your absence.

 After you return